 It is the literal representation of the golden ratio, as everything in the Parthenon is built in the mathematically perfect analogy of about 1.61.
 What is also interesting, is that Parthenon's structure lines are barely vertical, as its designers took into consideration optical illusions and used curved lines to present a sight perfect to the human eye.
 You don’t need to be an architecture geek though to marvel at the perfection of the building and be awed by the magnificence of the Parthenon.

 Acropolis entrance fees

-The entrance fees to the Acropolis are relatively cheap, while they are subject to change from time to time.
+The entrance fees to the Acropolis of Athens are relatively cheap, while they are subject to change from time to time.
 Depending on the season of your visit, the prices may also vary.
 Here is the price list of the Acropolis entrance fees for 2020:

 - 20€ in the summer season and 10€ in the winter for people from 25 to 65 years from countries both within or outside the European Union.

 - 10€ all year round for people from 6 to 25 years old from countries outside the European Union.

 *Please note that people who are eligible for free access or a reduced ticket (10€) will need to show their ID to confirm their age and country of origin.

 Who is entitled to free access to the Acropolis?

 - People up to 25 years old from countries within the European Union.